-The Mental Help Seeking Attitudes Scale (MHSAS) was developed by Dr. Joseph H. Hammer, Dr. Michael C. Parent, and Douglas A. Spiker.
-The paper detailing the development, reliability, and validity evidence for the MHSAS score is published in the peer-reviewed academic Journal of Counseling Psychology.
-You can download a pre-press PDF of the paper for free or access a typeset PDF of the paper via your institution.
+The Mental Help Seeking Attitudes Scale (MHSAS) measures the construct of mental health help-seeking attitude.
+The 2018 paper detailing the development, reliability, and validity evidence for the original MHSAS is published in the peer-reviewed academic Journal of Counseling Psychology.
+You can download a pre-press PDF of the 2018 paper for free or access a typeset PDF of the 2018 paper via your institution.
 To request permission to use, or obtain a copy of, the instrument, scroll to the bottom of this page.

 Here is the APA-style citation for the paper and instrument: